FilipHub/FilipHub/README.md

 ### Hi there 👋, my name is Filip
-#### I am a Web Developer
+#### I am a Junior Developer
-Soon to be graduated Computer Science Engineer and Full-stack developer eager to start my professional journey.
+Soon to be graduated Computer Science Engineer and Full-stack developer.

 I have great interest and curiosity in everything IT-related.

-Skills: Laravel / PHP / Django / Python / C++ / JS / HTML / CSS / Blender
+Skills: Django / Flask / Python / Laravel / PHP / JavaScruot / HTML / CSS / Blender

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning using Python in Telecom
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with Python in Telecommunications
 - 💬 Ask me about anything
 - 📫 How to reach me: thepetrusevski@gmail.com